 Shoulder Season: A Good Alternative

 The shoulder season, which falls in April and October, can be an excellent option for those who want to avoid the crowds and enjoy a more comfortable climate.
 The temperatures are mild, and the scenery is particularly stunning, with blooming flowers and lush green landscapes.
-(See Also: When Is the Best Time to Visit Amazon Rainforest – Escape the Crowds)
+(See Also: Best Time To Visit Nova Scotia?
+Ultimate Guide)

 Pros and Cons of the Shoulder Season